How coaches can act as agents for systemic change

 Coaching offers skills to rethink social systems

-Speaking at the Future of Coaching Convening on emerging priorities in coaching research, Jonathan Passmore suggests that coaches can apply their skillset to aid social and environmental healing.
-He proposes coaching research take a wider lens to understand how systems impact individual wellbeing and performance:
+Speaking at the Future of Coaching Convening on emerging priorities in coaching research, Wisdom Weaver Dr. Jonathan Passmore suggests that coaches can apply their skillset to address systemic change in social and environmental realms.
+He proposes coaching research take a wider lens to understand how systems impact individual well-being and performance:

 “I think if we are concerned with issues around equality and considering major questions, not only do we need to look at the micro issues, we also need to look at those macro issues.”

 How can coaches tackle these “meta-issues”?
-Wisdom Weaver Michael Cavanaugh reimagines the role of coaches, “all of the current frameworks have embedded in them a whole bunch of assumptions.
-For instance, that coaching is about individual change.
-There are other models of change that work at the interpersonal level and also at the systemic level, and so do the competencies about working with individuals for change also hold when we talk about systemic coaching?”
-He continues, “we have to take much more into account the systemic components and context within which individuals live.
-I think we need to shift our coaching focus to some degree.”
+For Wisdom Weaver Dr. Michael Cavanaugh, “coaching is about individual change.
+There are other models of change that work at the interpersonal level and at the systemic level…Do the competencies about working with individuals for change also hold when we talk about systemic coaching?”

-When it comes to addressing systems-level issues such as inequality, Michal Cavanagh proposes that coaches take a wider lens:
+When it comes to addressing systems-level issues such as inequality, Michael proposes that coaches take a wider lens:

 “What I’m also suggesting is that we as coaches need to hold a much more systemic aim and intention.
 Because otherwise, all we’re doing is we’re helping people deal with the systems that they’re in and not changing the systems that they’re in.”